acresources/serverslist/README.md

 * <server_port\> Your servers port.
 Default is 9000
 * <type\> Valid values are: PvE, PvP (Optional)
 * <status\> Valid values are: Experimental, Development, Stable (Optional)
+  * Experimental = Untested and unproven content and/or server mechanics
+  * Development = Possibly new content and/or server mechanics
+  * Stable = Relatively proven content and server mechanics
 * <website_url\> (Optional)
 * <discord_url\> (Optional)